l10nelw/page_id_bookmarket/readme.txt

 4. Press Enter or Esc or click on OK or Cancel.
 It doesn't matter lol
 5. Do as you wish with the copied text.

-*After exiting the bookmarklet, you will immediately be taken to the direct URL of the media file.